The Secrets Of Airbnb's Successful Referral Program

-Airbnb invested in the word-of-mouth marketing and aced their referral program.
-What about your company?
-Do you pay enough attention to the power of Social Proof and innate human altruism?
+Do you pay enough attention to the power of social proof and innate human altruism?
 If not, let us tell you more about Airbnb referral program and how you can recreate it with Voucherify.

-There are several breakthrough points that made Airbnb’s Program world-renowned:
+There are several breakthrough points that made Airbnb’s referral program world-renowned:

 - Facilitation of the sharing process by providing a shareable link and a possibility to import contacts from Gmail (and other platforms) to send personalised email invitations to friends.
 Here it’s worth mentioning that Airbnb run a risk of being accused of invading people’s privacy, but luckily the power of convenience won and the platform got away with it.